16 Sep Exhibition Stand Design: 10 Ways to Get More Attention

 Don’t just focus on getting people in.
 Focus on the experience you want them to have when they’re there.
 How are you going to engage with them?

-Use this opportunity to get honest feedback about your brand and product.
-And save yourself a fortune on market research and focus groups.
+Finally, listen and learn.
+Use this opportunity to get honest feedback about your brand and product – and save yourself a fortune on market research and focus groups.